Camp Atterbury-Muscatatuck: Muscatatuck Training Center

-Muscatatuck (MuTC) offers users a globally unique, urban and rural, multi-domain operating environment that is recognized as the Department of Defense's (DoD's) largest and most realistic urban training facility serving those who work to defend the homeland and win the peace.
-It is a real city that includes a built physical infrastructure, a well-integrated cyber-physical environment, an electromagnetic effects system and human elements.
+Muscatatuck (MuTC) offers users a globally unique, urban and rural, multi-domain operating environment that is recognized as the Department of Defense's (DoD's) largest and most realistic urban training facility serving those who work in national defense.
+It consists of a real city that includes a built physical infrastructure, a well-integrated cyber-physical environment, an electromagnetic effects system and human elements.
 Since its acquisition in 2005, Muscatatuck has been converted into a multi-domain environment that includes a physical metropolitan infrastructure, a 1,000-acre urban and rural landscape with more than 190 brick-and-mortar structures with roughly 1.5 million square feet under roof, 1.8 miles of subterranean tunnels, a cave complex, more than nine miles of roads, managed airspace, a 185-acre reservoir, and a cyber live-fire range.
 The Cyber Training Center is capable of supporting live offensive and defensive operations for all three tenants of Multi-Domain Operations (MDO) at any echelon through LVC training platforms.
 This integrated MDO environment touches the 21st Century battlefield domains of land, air, maritime, cyberspace and space and includes the electromagnetic spectrum and information environment.
 As users regularly add role-players to create dense urban terrain (DUT), the unpredictable realism slows operations while increasing the speed and complexity of tactical engagements.